EXPLORUMENTARY

 About this blog

 Exploration documentaries – "explorumentaries" list trip stats and highlights of each hike or bike ride, often with some interesting history or geology.
 Years ago, I wrote these for friends and family to let them know what my husband, Fred and I were up to on weekends, and also to showcase the incredible land of the west.
-I hope to hear about your adventures!

 Picture

-Happy Winter!
+Happy Spring!

 Picture